GrossfieldLab/loos/INSTALL.md

 installed by default, however we've found that lapack must also be installed in order to build LOOS.

+### Documentation

+To build the documentation:
+    sudo zypper install doxygen graphviz

 ### OpenSUSE 12

 The package-manager installed scons is too old.
 Download and install SCons